 He set out to conquer the world, and founded the largest empire in history.
-But not even Genghis Khan was immortal.
-However, he did leave behind an extensive genetic dynasty.
-A “super Y” lineage that is perfectly preserved, so that even more than 700 years after his death, his DNA is still passed down from generation to generation.
-This is the story of the father of the Mongol Nation, and the genetic legacy he left behind.
+Not only that, he left behind an extensive genetic dynasty.
+A “Super Y” lineage that is perfectly preserved, so that even more than 700 years after his death, his DNA is still passed down from generation to generation.
+This is the story of the Father of the Mongol Nation, and the genetic legacy he left behind.

 Genghis Khan was a 13th century Mongol Emperor, and one of the greatest conquerors and military minds the world has ever known.
-He was known for his brutality and bloodthirsty conquests, but Genghis Khan is also remembered today as the father of the Mongol Nation, now Mongolia.
+He is known for his brutality and bloodthirsty conquests.
+But Genghis Khan is also remembered as the father of the Mongol Nation, now Mongolia.

-Genghis was born as Temüjin around the year 1162, at a time when Mongolia was ruled by many different clans and tribal groups.
+Genghis was born as Temüjin around the year 1162, a time when Mongolia was ruled by many different clans and tribal groups.
 His father, Yesügei, was the leader of the Borjigin clan.
-His mother, Hoelun, had been captured by his father’s clan and forced to become his bride.
+His mother, Hoelun, was captured by his father’s clan and forced to become his bride.

 A natural leader

 As he conquered rival tribes, he integrated them into his own tribe offering them protection.
 This was different from the typical method of driving away the enemy soldiers and abandoning the civilians.
 He also delegated positions of authority based on merit and loyalty, rather than family ties.
-These untraditional methods worked to Temüjin’s advantage, as he gained a loyal following and became stronger and stronger.
+These unconventional methods worked to Temüjin’s advantage.
+He gained a loyal following and became stronger and stronger.

 Proclaimed the “universal ruler”

-Finally in 1206, Temüjin defeated the powerful Naiman tribe.
-He was proclaimed “Genghis Khan” (the “universal ruler”) and the leader of the Mongols.
-He had effectively given the people in central and eastern Mongolia a common identity (under his rule of course) and even created a writing system for the Mongolian language based on existing Uyghyr script (a descendant of the Sogdian alphabet).
+In 1206, when Temüjin defeated the powerful Naiman tribe he was proclaimed “Genghis Khan” (the “universal ruler”) and the leader of the Mongols.
+He gave the people in central and eastern Mongolia a common identity under his rule of course, and even created a writing system for the Mongolian language based on existing Uyghyr script (a descendant of the Sogdian alphabet).